Interview: Photographer, Filmmaker & Vanlifer Thomas Woodson

-How the young designer quit his desk job, sold it all and hit the road
+How the young designer quit his desk job, sold it all and hit the road in order to fulfill his dreams of chasing adventure 24/7

 Late last spring, while attending Boulder, Colorado’s monthly design presentation series Caffeinated Mornings, we were introduced to Thomas Woodson, a budding designer, photographer, and filmmaker.
 By the end of his talk, we felt we’d met a new hero.
 No joke.